isurubimsara/Recipe-App/README.md

 ### :bulb: Future Enhancements

 - :bust_in_silhouette: User Profile: Allow users to update their profile information and manage their saved recipes.
-- :star: Favorite Recipes: Implement the ability for users to mark recipes as favorites and view them separately.
+- :mag_right: Search Functionality: Users can search for recipes based on keywords or ingredients to quickly find what they are looking for.
 - :label: Recipe Categories/Tags: Allow users to categorize recipes or assign tags for easier organization and filtering.
 - :star2: Recipe Rating and Reviews: Enable users to rate and leave reviews/comments on recipes.
 - :link: Social Sharing: Add social sharing functionality to allow users to share recipes on social media platforms.